 Can you fix broken trust after either partner engages in infidelity or adultery?
 Well, research suggests that while recovering from adultery, a couple must focus on the following points:

 - Knowing all the details of what transpired

 - Not bottling up your anger

 - Working on the relationship actively

-But since every couple is essentially different, getting the trust back in a relationship after lying and cheating largely depends on how you handle it.
+But since every couple is essentially different, getting the same level of trust back in a relationship after lying and cheating largely depends on how you handle the situation.
 Plus, things may be a little different for the person who got betrayed and for the partner who (hopefully) regrets messing up.

 With that in mind, let’s take a look at each end of the spectrum, and what the betrayer, the betrayed, and both people together as a couple should do.
 Oh, and if you’re thinking skimming past the part that applies to you and closing this article will do the trick, you’re only buying yourself a ticket back here in a couple of days.
 See you then!